Contents

 NAMUR sensors used in chemical and petrochemical industries

 NAMUR sensors are often used to detect substances in pipelines and tanks, monitor the flow of corrosive or hazardous materials, and ensure process stability and safety.
-They can also detect leaks and spills, acting as an early warning system to prevent accidents and environmental pollution.

 2. Oil and gas industry